For daily wit & wisdom, sign up for the Almanac newsletter.

 What Does a Great Horned Owl Look Like?

-Capable of growing to over two feet in height with a wingspan of up to five feet, the great horned owl is big.
+Capable of growing to over 2 feet in height with a wingspan of up to 5 feet, the great horned owl is big.
 Yet, this size is deceptive: Feathers compose the majority of its volume.
-While a heavier great-horned owl may reach up to five and a half pounds in weight, most are only around three pounds, and the females are usually bigger than the males.
+While a heavier great horned owl may reach up to 5-1/2 pounds in weight, most are only around 3 pounds, and the females are usually bigger than the males.

-In typical owl fashion, the great horned owl sports huge, round, yellow eyes inset into a cinnamon or gray-colored face.
+In typical owl fashion, the great horned owl sports huge, round, yellow eyes inset into a cinnamon- or gray-colored face.
 Instead of having eyes on the sides of its face, like most birds do, their eyes are on the front, like ours.
 This gives them a human expression, doubtlessly contributing to their wise reputation.
 And have you ever wondered why owls swivel their heads?
-It’s because they don’t have eyeballs: They have elongated eye tubes instead, which are nearly immobile.
+They swivel because they don’t have eyeballs—instead they have elongated eye tubes, which are nearly immobile.

 The rest of the great horned owl’s plumage is often a mix of cinnamon, gray, and black, with white feathers dusting its neck.
 However, the overall color of the owl varies regionally.